 The locals called him America Joe because he was a celebrity in the area.
 An Indian who made a bundle load of dough in the USA yet he traveled back and forth to spend time both in his home town of Muhamma.

-I think of millionaire America Joe then I think about the countless homeless people we saw in places like Pondicherry.
+I think of millionaire America Joe then I think about some struggling folks living in India.

 What was the difference?
 You can dissect and debate and talk about all types of outside influences yet at the end of the day: as within, so without.